-The Employee Right-to-Know standard is being enforced as part of the Minnesota Occupational Safety and Health program.407 The standard provides guidelines concerning the type of information that must be included in the training program, how often training must be provided, requirements for documentation and maintenance of training records, and labeling of hazardous substance containers and equipment that generates a harmful physical agent.408 The standard also includes lists of hazardous substances and harmful physical agents to assist employers in evaluating their workplaces.409
+The Employee Right-to-Know standard is being enforced as part of the Minnesota Occupational Safety and Health program.
+The standard provides guidelines concerning the type of information that must be included in the training program, how often training must be provided, requirements for documentation and maintenance of training records, and labeling of hazardous substance containers and equipment that generates a harmful physical agent.
+The standard also includes lists of hazardous substances and harmful physical agents to assist employers in evaluating their workplaces.

 A copy of the Employee Right-to-Know Standard, which is included in the Minnesota Department of Labor and Industry Occupational Safety and Health Rules, may be obtained by contacting the Minnesota Bookstore, 660 Olive Street, St. Paul, MN 55155, at (651) 297-3000.
-An employer's guide to developing an Employee Right-to-Know program is available at www.doli.state.mn.us/ rtkgen.html.
+An employer's guide to developing an Employee Right-to-Know program is available at www.dli.mn.gov/OSHA/PDF/ertk\gi.pdf.
 Questions concerning the Employee Right-to-Know Act may be directed to one of the Occupational Safety and Health Division offices listed under OSHA Area Offices.